yuvashrib/yuvashrib/README.md

 4. **PwC Switzerland Power BI Simulation**
    🛠️ **Tools**: Power BI
    - Created dashboards and KPIs to support executive decision-making and provide data-driven solutions to HR challenges.

+5. **Accenture Data Analytics and Visualization**
+   🛠️ **Tools**: MS Excel
+   - Cleaned, modelled, and analysed 7 datasets to provide insights on content trends for strategic decision-making.
+   - Delivered key findings through a PowerPoint deck and video presentation for client and internal stakeholders.

+Stay tuned for more projects and updates!